-It is essential to all emergency response planning and action that a single College Incident Commander immediate threat to the health or safety of some or all members of the LSCO community, the Director of Safety and Security will determine the content of the message and will use some or all of the systems described below to communicate the threat to the LSCO Community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.
+It is essential to all emergency response planning and action that a single College Incident Commander immediate threat to the health or safety of some or all members of the LSCO community, the Director of Safety and Security, The Director of Public Relations and Development or the President will determine the content of the message and will use some or all of the systems described below to communicate the threat to the LSCO Community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.

 (CIC) be designated.
-This person must be in a position to bring the needed response to whatever incident may occur.
+This person must be able to bring the necessary response to whatever incident may occur.
 The President or his designee is the College Incident Commander.